wp-plugins/gravity-forms-pdf-extended/README.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 3.1.0 =
-New Features: Added custom PDF names and moved templates to active theme's folder (no longer overridden after updating).
-Also fixed a number of bugs in the problem.
-Remember to backup your custom templates before upgrading!
+We've added custom font support, a number of configuration options for the default template, fixed a major compatibility issue with unzipping files and reworked the entire installation and upgrade manager.
+Note: Wordpress 3.4 is now the minimum supported version.